Garden Word of the Day

 Growing miner’s lettuce

-Miner’s lettuce should be planted starting a couple of weeks before the first frost, usually by the first of November in the Bay Area.
+Miner’s lettuce should be planted starting a couple of weeks before the first frost.
 Miner’s lettuce can be grown in full sun or partial shade.
 Seeds should be planted 1/4-inch deep and spaced 4 inches apart.
 Keep the soil moist until germination occurs.

 While this annual does die off in our summer heat, it reseeds prolifically and will return each year, making a nice edible ground cover.
 Miner’s lettuce does contain oxalates, which can accumulate in older leaves and can be mildly toxic in large quantities.